puagarwa/page-fragmentor/README.md

 - margins, borders and padding are not [collapsed to prevent overflow][8]
 - monolithic elements are not split to prevent overflow
 - if no valid break-point is found the content will overflow off the page
+- There is no support for automated hyphenation.
+If you enable `hypens` they will not be added across page breaks.
 - if is probably buggy

 [1]: https://thecodingmachine.github.io/gotenberg/